-From hand-drawn to vector artwork, the power of illustration cannot be underestimated when done well.
+From hand-drawn images to vector art (opens in new tab), the power of illustration cannot be underestimated when done well.
 So to inspire your own projects, we've brought together 10 examples that show just how illustration can be used in branding in creative and imaginative ways.

 Everyone loves classic Penguin covers.
 And this multi-award winning campaign for Penguin Group China draws wryly on that sense of nostalgia, to promote its range of audio books.

-In each of the ads, commissioned by Y&R China, a beaked sound technician subtly invades the scene.
-The Moby Dick illustration shown above was created by Swiss artist Jared Muralt, and you can see the full campaign here.
+In each of the ads, commissioned by Y&R China (opens in new tab), a flipper-footed sound technician subtly invades the scene.
+The Moby Dick illustration shown above was created by Swiss artist Jared Muralt (opens in new tab), and you can see the full campaign here (opens in new tab).

 03. Ram trucks

 Selling automobiles is about engaging the emotions as much as anything else.
-So these print ads for Ram pickup trucks summon memories of the illustrative posters created in the 1930s and 1940s to whet the public's imagination for travel and adventure.
+So these print ads for Ram pickup trucks summon memories of the illustrative posters created in the 1930s and 1940s to awaken the public's taste for adventure.

-High end travel operator Kuoni wanted to move away from photography for their 2016 brochure.
-So, working with Altavia, they commissioned a series of illustrations to depict some of the world's most desirable locations in an attention-grabbing way.
+For its 2016 brochure design (opens in new tab), high-end travel operator Kuoni wanted to move away from photography.
+So, working with Altavia (opens in new tab), it commissioned a series of illustrations to depict some of the world's most desirable locations in an attention-grabbing way.

-The brief for illustrator Malika Fauvre was to create a hero cover and a series of four complementary illustrations for the different sections of the brochure.
-With a bold, minimal style, Fauvre's artwork gave Kuoni's brochure a look that really stands out as a premium product.
-You can see the full campaign here.
+The brief for illustrator Malika Favre was to create a hero cover and a series of four complementary images for the different sections of the brochure.
+Favre's bold, minimal style gave Kuoni's brochure a look that really stands out as a premium product.
+You can see the full campaign here (opens in new tab).

 06. Royal Ascot